 Those segments of rivers under the scenic waterways program without a management plan will be assigned an interim river classification until such time a river management plan has been adopted by the State Parks and Recreation Commission with the concurrence of the Water Resources Board.
-Only one interim river classification will be assigned to each scenic waterway as indicated in the following list: River Classification
+Only one interim river classification will be assigned to each scenic waterway as indicated in the following list:

-(1) Clackamas River: (a) North Fork of the Clackamas River, that segment Scenic from the source to North Fork Reservoir (12 miles); o : (b) South Fork of the Clackamas River, that segment from river mile 4 to main stem; Scenic (2) Deschutes River: (a) Upper, that segment from Little Lava Lake to Crane Recreational Prairie Reservoir (8 miles); (b) Bend, that segment from Urban Growth Boundary to Scenic Central Oregon Irrigation diversion.
+River - Classification (1) Clackamas River: (a) North Fork of the Clackamas River, that segment from the source to North Fork Reservoir (12 miles) - Scenic:

+(b) South Fork of the Clackamas River, that segment from river mile 4 to main stem - Scenic.

+(2) Deschutes River:

+(a) Upper, that segment from Little Lava Lake to Crane Prairie Reservoir (8 miles) - Recreational; (b) Bend, that segment from Urban Growth Boundary to Central Oregon Irrigation diversion - Scenic.

 (3) John Day River:

-(a) North Fork, that segment from Wilderness boundary Recreational River Mile 20.2 (Willamette Meridian) above Monument (56 miles): (b) South Fork, that segment from Post-Paulina Road Recreational crossing to north boundary of Murderer's Creek Wildlife Area (29 miles); (c) Middle Fork, that segment from Crawford Bridge Recreational crossing to confluence with North Fork (71 miles); (d) Main stem, that segment from Parrish Creek to Recreational Service Creek (13 miles) (4) Klamath River: From the John Day Boyle Dam Accessible power house to California Border (11 miles).
-Natural (5) McKenzie River: (a) South Fork, that segment from the Three Sisters Scenic Wilderness boundary to Cougar Reservoir (16.5 miles); (b) South Fork, that segment from Cougar Dam to Recreational mainstem (4.5 miles).
-(6) North Santiam River: Little North Fork: that segment Scenic from Battle Ax Creek to Willamette National Forest boundary (7 miles).
-(7) North Umpqua River: from Mt.
-Thielsen Wilderness Scenic boundary to Lemolo Reservoir (6 miles).
-Stat.
-Auth.: ORS 390.845(2)
+(a) North Fork, that segment from the North Fork John Day Wilderness boundary to River Mile 20.2 (Willamette Meridian) above Monument (56 - Recreational; miles) -

+(b) South Fork, that segment from Post-Paulina Road crossing to north boundary of Murderer's Creek Wildlife Area (29 miles - Recreational; (c) Middle Fork, that segment from Crawford Bridge crossing to confluence with North Fork (71 miles) - Recreational;

+(d) Main stem, that segment from Parrish Creek to Service Creek (13 miles) - Recreational.

+(4) McKenzie River:

+(a) South Fork, that segment from the Three Sisters Wilderness boundary to Cougar Reservoir (16.5 miles) - Scenic; (b) South Fork, that segment from Cougar Dam to mainstem (4.5 miles)

+(b) South Fork, that segment from Cougar Dam to mainstem (4.5 miles) - Recreational.

+(5) North Santiam River: Little North Fork, that segment from Battle Ax

+Creek to Willamette National Forest boundary (7 miles) - Scenic.
+(6) North Umpqua River: From Mt.
+Thielsen Wilderness boundary to

+Lemolo Reservoir (6 miles) - Scenic.

 Hist.: PR 11-1991, f. & cert. ef.
 6-18-91; PR 8-1994, f. & cert. ef.
 7-11-94; PR 9-1996, f. & cert. ef.
-10-9-96
+10-9-96; PRD 9-2002, f. & cert. ef.
+10-3-02